 In Brooklyn, fishing is the hobby of the workers Jonah Goodwin and Olaf Johnson and they use to fish every night in their old boat.
 Jonah's daughter is the twenty-one year-old telephone ...
 See full summary »

 Hard, withdrawn city cop Jim Wilson roughs up one too many suspects and is sent upstate to help investigate the murder of a young girl in the winter countryside.
 There he meets Mary Malden,...
 See full summary »

 Mountain girl Trigger Hicks, a fierce loner equally handy with a rock or a prayer, is in danger of having her faith-healing mistaken for witchcraft by the neighbors.
 She shows a vulnerable ...
 See full summary »

 The married owner of a bookstore is attracted to his sexy blonde clerk.
 He finally gives in to temptation and makes a pass at her, but that only results in him getting enmeshed in blackmail and murder.

 Brad Collins, former stevedore, is rising fast in a shipping company when local communist agitators use his former Party affiliation to extort his help in stirring up trouble.
 When Brad resists, communist femme fatale Christine works through his brother-in-law Don.
 But Brad's new wife Nan sees that her husband and brother are under pressure; when she investigates on her own, party boss Vanning takes ruthless action.
 Written by

 According to Daniel Mainwaring, author of the beloved noir "Out of the Past," RKO head Howard Hughes used the film "I Married a Communist" to get rid of a lot of writers, directors and actors.
 If you refused to work in this project, you got fired from the studio.
 See more »

-Played by the band at the Gay Paree nightclub See more »
+Played when Nan and Bailey are dancing in the Gay Paree nightclub See more »

 Was this review helpful to you?